 Also, Pinterest has reported that different categories perform better on certain days of the week.
 Here is a look at their infographic.

 Pinterest has a browser extension that can be added to Chrome, Safari, Internet Explorer, and Firefox.
 Once you download the extension, you can start pinning whenever you see something interesting without going into Pinterest itself.

 As you browse the internet, if you come across an image or product that you want to share with your followers, you right click and it allows you to choose an image.
 Once you click on the image it brings you to your boards to which you can pin it.
 Not only will it pin the graphic but it will link back to the originating source.

 Coming up with fresh ideas every day can be a lot of work.
 Let’s say you wrote a blog post and wanted to take it a step further by turning it into an infographic or a video.
 Repurposing content is simply taking something you’ve already done and finding another creative outlet for it.

 For example, maybe you’re a travel blogger and have just written a fantastic “Guide to Visiting Paris” article.
 You can create a pin for your guide using enticing images and link it to your page’s URL.
 That way people can still read your blog post directly on your website, but also share your pin to spread the word.

-Rich pins are a fantastic way to give readers extra information and content about you and your brand right on the Pin.
+Rich pins are a fantastic way to give readers extra information and content about you and your brand or business right on the Pin.
 Pinterest provides 4 types of Rich Pins: app, recipe, article, and product.

-Product Pins give more information such as pricing, availability, and where to buy the product.
+Product Pins give more business information such as pricing, availability, and where to buy the product.
 Article pins show more than a quick description and an image, it shows the headline, author icon, and longer story description.